M3TIOR/apt-user-sh/README.md

    within your system.
 So if programs search for assets within `usr/lib/share` for example, then they may break or fail to load because the assets were instead installed into the user package store chroot.
+ * This package can't notify you when the root user has uninstalled packages your local store depends on.
+So your applications may fail unexpectedly if the sysadmin does spring cleaning.
+However, this program can automatically detect what packages changed in between it's executions, so it will rectify missing packages the next time it runs.

 [notroot]: https://github.com/Gregwar/notroot